Head of FBI’s Richmond division to retire, work for Dominion

 - The 'rational' businesswoman picked to temper Tesla's mercurial Musk

-The 50-year-old Lee spent his FBI career working in intelligence, white collar, cybercrime and corruption cases.
+Lee spent his FBI career working in intelligence, white collar, cybercrime and corruption cases.

-Dominion said Lee will be responsible for physical and cybersecurity across the company’s footprint.
+He told the Richmond Times-Dispatch that he believes his handling of the McDonnell investigation was part of the reason Comey brought him to Richmond from Washington, D.C.

+In Sept.
+2014, McDonnell and his wife were convicted of participating in a scheme to violate federal public corruption laws by using their official positions to enrich themselves and family members.
+Their convictions were later overturned as the U.S. Supreme Court narrowed the definition of public corruption.